Ivo-Balbaert/The_Way_to_Jai/README.md

 The text is backed by some 300 complete working Jai examples and growing.
 They are all tested at each new version of the Jai compiler, so this text and code will never get outdated.

 Many thanks to Daniel Tan for setting up the [Jai-Community](https://jai.community/) and the [Jai Wiki](https://github.com/Jai-Community/Jai-Community-Library/wiki).
-Also thanks to mehlian, seneca and Jakub Arnold(@darthdeus) for their remarks and contributions.
+Also thanks to mehlian, seneca, ramin-asadi-2021 and Jakub Arnold(@darthdeus) for their remarks and contributions.

-[Text content adapted and code tested to compile/run with Jai version beta 0.1.064, built on 21 May 2023]
+[Text content adapted and code tested to compile/run with Jai version beta 0.1.065, built on June 4 2023]

 _Table of Contents_